 A historian of early America and the Atlantic world, Tyson Reeder researches transimperial commercial networks, race and revolution in the Atlantic, and early U.S. state building.
 He is assistant professor/assistant editor in the College of Arts and Sciences with the Papers of James Madison and an affiliated assistant professor in the Corcoran Department of history.
 He has taught courses on U.S. history, the history of inter-American relations, and Latin American colonial history.
 Reeder received his Ph.D. from the University of California, Davis.
 Before joining the faculty at the University of Virginia, he taught history at Brigham Young University and UC Davis.
 He is the recipient of the 2017 Ralph D. Gray Prize from the Society for Historians of the Early American Republic.

-Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (under contract with the University of Pennsylvania Press)
+Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (in press with the University of Pennsylvania Press)